SummerSlam (2013): Main event matches

-In the main event, John Cena defended the WWE Championship against Daniel Bryan with Triple H as the Special Guest Referee.
-The match was extremely back and forth between the 2.
+In the main event, John Cena defended the WWE Championship against Daniel Bryan, with Triple H as the Special Guest Referee.
+The match was extremely back and forth between the two.
 After Bryan hit the Yes kicks, Cena got back the upper hand and went for the Five Knuckle Shuffle, but Bryan countered and kicked him.
-Cena then got Bryan down again and this time hit the Five Knuckle Shuffle.
-Cena then went for an Attitude Adjustment but Bryan countered.
+Cena got Bryan down again and this time hit the Five Knuckle Shuffle.
+Cena went for an Attitude Adjustment but Bryan countered.
 Bryan hit a missile dropkick for a nearfall.
-Later on Bryan locked Cena into an STF but Cena got out, only to get suplexed numerous times before being put in the Yes! lock.
-Cena got out of it though and hit the Attitude Adjustment for a 2 count.
-Bryan hit a flying Headbutt on Cena for a near fall, and when he dived to the outside of the ring Cena countered and regained control.
+Later on, Bryan locked Cena into an STF but Cena got out, only to get suplexed numerous times before being put in the Yes! lock.
+Cena escaped the hold and hit the Attitude Adjustment for a two-count.
+Bryan hit a flying head-butt on Cena for a near-fall, and when he dived to the outside of the ring, Cena countered and regained control.
 Cena locked Bryan into the STF, but Bryan countered it into the Yes! lock, but Cena reached the ropes.
-The two continued to go back and forth with a series of moves that culminated after Bryan hit Cena with a kick to the head, followed by a Running Knee on Cena to win his first WWE Championship.
+The two continued to go back and forth with a series of moves that culminated after Bryan hit Cena with a kick to the head, followed by a running knee on Cena to win his first WWE Championship.
 As Bryan celebrated, Cena shook Bryan's hand and offered him advice.
 Cena shook Triple H's hand before departing.
 The match would later be named Match of the Year by Pro Wrestling Illustrated.

-Randy Orton then appeared with his Money in the Bank contract, raising the briefcase.
-Triple H attacked Bryan with a Pedigree, turning heel for the first time since 2006.
+Bryan continued to celebrate as pyrotechnics were set off and confetti fell into the Staples Center.
+Randy Orton then appeared with his Money in the Bank contract, walking to ringside and raising the briefcase.
+Bryan challenged Orton to enter the ring, but Orton turned around and started back up the runway before stopping partway up.
+Bryan began celebrating again, leading more "Yes!" chants, at which point Orton turned back to face the ring again.
+Locking eyes with Orton, Triple H turned Bryan to face him, kicked him low and hit Bryan with a Pedigree, turning heel for the first time since 2006.
 Orton cashed in the contract and pinned Bryan to win the title.